 Many participants of the spring outreach events recommended that the Township should continue in its current structure.
 Citizen satisfaction surveys conducted every two years also demonstrate that residents are highly satisfied with the services provided by the Township.
-This option would retain the current Township structure as the local governance model while monitoring various community indicators that could signal a need to fine-tune the current governance structure or consider a new form of governance.
-This option is consistent with participants of the spring outreach events that recommended maintaining or improving the Township governance structure as well as those that recommended deferring an incorporation election.
+Because of this feedback and the research conducted, the Board intends to retain the current Township structure as the local governance model while monitoring the Township's effectiveness and community desires that may signal a need to fine-tune the current governance structure or consider a new form of governance.